A Journey Towards Lunchtime Equality

 Author Bio

-Aspiring teacher Victor loves debating, art and songwriting, and enjoys discovering different cultures and languages.
-A keen human rights activist, the London-based campaigner was inspired to join Bite Back after first-hand experience of the struggle for kids from low-income families to access healthy, nutritious food: "My family went through a really tough period when I was younger," recalls Victor.
+Aspiring teacher Timi loves debating, art and songwriting, and enjoys discovering different cultures and languages.
+A keen human rights activist, the London-based campaigner was inspired to join Bite Back after first-hand experience of the struggle for kids from low-income families to access healthy, nutritious food: "My family went through a really tough period when I was younger," recalls Timi.
 "We were using food banks, and relied on free school meals to get through the day.
 It was our only guaranteed healthy nutritious meal."